MariaLundgren/frozan/README.md

 #### Footer

+-	As a user I want to be able to find the social channels of the company.
+    - In the footer there are icons that links to social media if the user wants to connect with the gym there.

 Manual testing of the footer.
 - Clicking on the logo scolls the page back up to the start of the page.
 - Clicking og the Instagram icon and that opens up instagram.com in a new browser window.